-In the case of Mr. Baur, in the event of termination of employment as described above, the Company will be required to provide severance benefits in an amount equal to one times his average annual base salary plus variable compensation earned from the Company (including any such amounts earned but deferred) in the last three fiscal years before the date of termination, less normal withholdings.
+The employment agreement with Mr. Baur in effect on June 30, 2017 provides that if Mr. Baur's employment is terminated by us other than for cause, death, disability or retirement or by Mr. Baur for good reason (as defined in the employment agreement), Mr. Baur will receive a severance payment in bi-weekly payments over the twenty-four months after separation.
+The Company will be required to provide severance benefits in an amount equal to one times his average annual base salary plus variable compensation earned from the Company (including any such amounts earned but deferred) in the last three fiscal years before the date of termination, less normal withholdings.
 In addition, Mr. Baur will receive an amount equal to one-twelfth of his average compensation amount multiplied by the number of full years, beyond ten years, that he was consecutively employed by the Company prior to termination, less normal withholdings; provided, however, that these severance benefits may not exceed an amount equal to three times the average compensation amount, less normal withholdings.
 Notwithstanding the foregoing, if Mr. Baur's termination occurs within 12 months after or otherwise in contemplation of a change of control for reasons other than cause, death, disability or retirement, or if Mr. Baur terminates his employment for good reason during such period, Mr. Baur will receive severance benefits in an amount equal to three times the average annual salary and bonus earned by Mr. Baur from the Company, including any such amounts earned but deferred, in the last three fiscal years prior to the date of termination.
 These payments will be made in bi-weekly installments pursuant to the Company's normal payroll cycle during the term of the 24-month period.
 Mr. Baur will also receive a pro rata portion of fiscal year's variable compensation, if any, based on the number of days elapsed in the then-current fiscal year through the date of termination.
-Mr. Baur's employment agreement includes a deferred compensation benefit of \$600,000 for each of 2015, 2016, and 2017, which is designed to recognize Mr. Baur's contributions as one of the co-founders and senior executives of the Company, having been with the Company as either CEO or President for over twenty-two years during which time the Company has never had a pension plan for its executives but had entered into a Senior Executive Retirement Plan for the Company's other co-founder.
+Mr. Baur's employment agreement includes a deferred compensation benefit of \$600,000 for each of 2015, 2016, and 2017, which is designed to recognize Mr. Baur's contributions as one of the co-founders and senior executives of the Company, having been with the Company as either CEO or President for over twenty-four years during which time the Company has never had a pension plan for its executives but had entered into a Senior Executive Retirement Plan for the Company's other co-founder.
 The deferred compensation payments will be made unless Mr. Baur violates one of the restrictive covenants found in his employment agreement or is terminated for cause.
 In the case of Mr. Baur's death or disability during the term of the employment agreement, the Company will make any remaining payments to him or his beneficiaries, as the case may be.